-St Louis - Lambert St. Louis International Airport
+St Louis - St. Louis Lambert International Airport

 Gulfport - Gulfport-Biloxi International Airport

-Jackson - Jackson International Airport
+Jackson - Jackson-Medgar Wiley Evers International Airport

-Billings - Billings Logan International Airport
+Billings - Billings-Logan International Airport

-Bozeman - Bozeman-Yellowstone International Airport
+Bozeman - Bozeman Yellowstone International Airport

-Missoula - Missoula County Airport
+Missoula - Missoula Montana Airport

 Charlotte - Charlotte Douglas International Airport

 Omaha - Eppley Airfield